wrafique007/Google_Advanced_Data_Analytics/Certificate/Readme.txt

-This folder contains the professional Google certificate about "Advanced Data Analytics" from Coursera
+This folder contains the professional Google certificate for "Google Advanced Data Analytics" course from Coursera.
+Other folders present in this folder contain the respective certificate of courses which were part of the professional certificate.